mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 #### Try it out

-Once you have all the servers configured, browse to `localhost:2001` to start the authentication flow.
-Click the link on the home page and continue following the instructions to see the entire procedure.
+Once you have all the servers configured, browse to [`localhost:2001`](http://localhost:2001) to start the authentication flow.
+Click the link on the home page and follow the instructions to go through the entire process.
 Notice the URL changes as you proceed through the questions.

 > You can start all the servers automatically by running the included [`pm-demo`](../../pm-demo)